coxinhaswap/pancake-document/get-started/wallet-guide.md

 {% hint style="danger" %}
 \*\*NEVER, in any situation, should you ever give someone your private key or recovery phrase ("seed phrase").
 This will give someone complete access to your crypto!

-The genuine PancakeSwap site and staff will never ask you to input your seed phrase.\*\*
+The genuine CoxinhaSwap site and staff will never ask you to input your seed phrase.\*\*
 {% endhint %}

 Now you have your private key ready to import your wallet into the desktop version of Token Pocket.